alberthun/legacy-sense-docs/guides/003-rules/001-api-guide.md

     }
 ```
 Fields:
+* projectId - ID of the project this rule is associated with
 * name - (required) Name of the rule
 * type - cloud or edge
 * tags - (optional) tags associated with thi rule